1,000+ Opportunities

 1201 N. Third St. Suite 7-210

-Based on current listing details, eligibility includes: All municipalities and parishes within Louisiana that are identified by the U. S. Department of Housing and Urban Development as non-entitlement communities are eligible to apply.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: All municipalities and parishes within Louisiana that are identified by the U. S. Department of Housing and Urban Development as non-entitlement communities are eligible to apply.
+Confirm the full requirements in the official notice before applying.